ansnh21/Heart-Disease-Detection/README.md

-Heart Disease Prediction using Logistic Regression This project aims to build a machine learning model to predict the likelihood of heart disease in individuals based on various medical attributes.
-The model uses logistic regression for classification.

-Dataset
-The dataset contains several medical parameters including age, blood pressure, cholesterol levels, and other indicators.
-The target variable indicates whether the person has heart disease (1) or not (0).

-Features
-Age

-Sex

-Chest Pain Type

-Resting Blood Pressure

-Serum Cholesterol

-Fasting Blood Sugar

-Resting ECG Results

-Maximum Heart Rate

-Exercise-Induced Angina

-ST Depression

-Slope of the Peak Exercise ST Segment

-Number of Major Vessels

-Thalassemia

-Workflow
-Load and explore the dataset

-Split data into features and labels

-Split into training and testing sets

-Train a logistic regression model

-Evaluate the model using accuracy

-Make predictions on new sample input

-Requirements
-Python 3.x

-pandas

-numpy

-scikit-learn
+# Heart Disease Prediction using Logistic Regression

+This project builds a logistic regression model to predict the likelihood of heart disease based on patient medical data.

+## Dataset

+The dataset includes features like:

+- Age
+- Sex
+- Chest Pain Type
+- Resting Blood Pressure
+- Serum Cholesterol
+- Fasting Blood Sugar
+- Resting ECG Results
+- Maximum Heart Rate Achieved
+- Exercise-Induced Angina
+- ST Depression
+- Slope of the Peak Exercise ST Segment
+- Number of Major Vessels
+- Thalassemia

+The target variable is:
+- `1`: Presence of heart disease
+- `0`: Absence of heart disease

+## Workflow

+1. Load and inspect the dataset
+2. Split data into features and target
+3. Split data into training and test sets
+4. Train a logistic regression model
+5. Evaluate model performance
+6. Predict heart disease using new input data

+## Requirements

+- Python 3.x
+- pandas
+- numpy
+- scikit-learn